Vigorously Fighting For What Our Clients Deserve

 Various theories of liability may apply to your case.
 For instance, if a contractor lent you a faulty ladder to use while you were working, you may be able to recover damages through workers’ compensation, a personal injury lawsuit against the contractor and a product liability claim against the manufacturer.

-Unlike workers’ compensation claims, personal injuries are not limited to economic losses like medical expenses and lost wages.
+Unlike workers’ compensation claims, personal injuries are not limited to economic losses such as medical expenses and lost wages.
 Rather, you may be able to recover money for pain and suffering, disfigurement, and loss of a normal life.
 If the actions of the third party were egregious, you may also be able to recover punitive damages.

 Determining the value of personal suffering can be even more complicated.
 Assigning a dollar amount to permanent physical impairments, emotional distress or the wrongful death of a loved one is never an exact science.
 To obtain a fair settlement, you’ll need a construction accident lawyer on your side who will demonstrate the impact your accident has had on your life.